eBay/tsv-utils/docs/ComparativeBenchmarks2018.md

 ### A note about comparisons between individual tools

-The intent of the study is to gain an overall picture of how performance of D programs compares with other native compiled languages.
-It is hoped that there is some validity in larger picture.
-However, such evaluations may not be useful or worthwhile when considering specific tools.
+The intent of the study is to gain an overall picture of the performance of typical D programs.
+Comparisons across a range of tests and tools helps with this.
+However, any one test or comparison between individual tools is less meaningful.
 Each tool will have its own design and functionality goals.
 These goals will affect performance, often in ways that are a deliberate design trade-off on the part of the developer.

 A few specific considerations:
 * Tools accepting CSV data must handle escape characters.
 This is computationally more expensive than a strict delimited format like TSV.
 Supporting both CSV and TSV makes optimizing the TSV case challenging.